-2.14 Operating leases: the company as lessor
+2.15 Operating leases: the company as lessor

-Rentals income from operating leases is credited to profit or loss on a straight line basis over the term of the relevant lease.
+Rental income from operating leases is credited to the statement of comprehensive income on a straight line basis over the lease term.

 Amounts paid and payable as an incentive to sign an operating lease are recognised as a reduction to income over the lease term on a straight line basis, unless another systematic basis is representative of the time pattern over which the lessor's benefit from the leased asset is diminished.